-- In January, we begin WEEKLY SPELLING.
-Students will receive a list of words, each week, in their Thursday folders, and are tested the following Friday.
+Following winter break, we begin WEEKLY SPELLING TESTS.
+Students receive a list of words, each week, in their Homework folders, and tests are given each Friday.